O'Melveny & Myers LLP - The Inside View

 Top tips for this stage:

 “Successful summer associates do great work and make an effort to get to know our attorneys and staff.
 Our summer class sizes allow summer associates to build a rewarding career and create lasting connections with each other and with the attorneys and staff in each office.
-Summer associates are able to tackle new challenges while feeling appreciated, included, and supported.”– O’Melveny hiring source
+Summer associates are able to tackle new challenges while feeling appreciated, included and supported.”– O’Melveny hiring source

 And finally...

-The firm expresses pride in that “the vast majority of our summer associates return to the firm as junior associates.
+The firm expresses pride in the fact that “the vast majority of our summer associates return to the firm as junior associates.
 Generally, attorneys narrow their preferences for practice groups after two years at the firm and these are based on a variety of factors including the interests of the junior associate and business needs of the firm.”

 O'Melveny & Myers LLP